cincospenguinos/TextAdventure/README.md

 ### Things to fix

-* Unclear about where you stand Health-wise
-    * This one is a bit tricky.
-How do we indicate health?
-Should there be a "health" command?
-Or just "look at self"?
 * Can’t look at a lot of things
     * This could be due to there not being many things to look at, or more things need more descriptions.
 * Questioning the authenticity of how or why some of the things are where they are